What are gallstones?

 Who is at risk for gallstones?

-- People over the age of 40.
+- Are over the age of 40.

-- People who have diabetes.
+- Have diabetes.

-- People with Crohn’s disease.
+- Have Crohn’s disease.

-- People who take drugs that lower cholesterol.
+- Take drugs that lower cholesterol.

 - Take various medicines including oral contraceptives.

 - Have certain blood disorders.